ShamrockLee/git-labview-integration/README.md

      ```console
      $ git difftool -t lvconfig something another
      ```
-     to see the difference with LvCompare and
+     to see the difference with LVCompare and
      ```console
      $ git mergetool -t lvmerge
      ```